Partnerships and Collaborative Provision

 b) Validated Plus – Where the Partner College uses its own student numbers and funding for the students.
 This means that the students are not registered students of the University of Kent.
 The Partner College is responsible for delivering their programmes to their own students.
 As the students are not the students of the University, the students would not usually have access to the University’s resources, however under a Validated Plus arrangement the Partner College will have agreed with the University for access to specific University resources for the students, subject to conditions and charges.
 Students will receive an award of the University of Kent.

 c) Validated - Where the Partner College uses its own student numbers and funding for the students.
 This means that the students are not registered students of the University of Kent.
 The Partner College is responsible for delivering their programmes to their own students.
 As the students are not the students of the University, the students will not have access to the University’s resources.
 Students will receive an award of the University of Kent.

 Partner Colleges are subject to Annex O of the Code of Practice for Quality Assurance of Taught Programmes of Study.

 The University works in collaboration with one or more collaborating partners to offer students one single award.
 Students complete one academic programme, but their degree certificate shows the award is given jointly by the partners.

 The University collaborates with a number of partners whereby students study for a single programme of study but receive two awards, one from each partner institution.
 In most cases the students spend half their studies at one institution and then half at the other.

-The University has several progression agreements in place, whereby students are guaranteed entry to the start of of a University of Kent programme as a result of prior study at a partner institution, which may involve gaining a particular qualification (possibly with specified marks).
-Articulation Agreements, which allow for a cohort students from a partner institution to be admitted with advance standing onto a Kent programme, are less common, but might be established as per the guidance set out in the International Partnership Handbook.
+The University has several progression agreements in place, whereby students are guaranteed entry to the start of a University of Kent programme as a result of prior study at a partner institution, which may involve gaining a particular qualification (possibly with specified marks).
+Articulation Agreements, which allow for a cohort students from a partner institution to be admitted with advance standing onto a Kent programme, are less common, but might be established as per the guidance set out in the Collaborative Provision Policies and Procedures.